Skip to the main content.

 Can Far-UVC help in improving Bathroom Decontamination?

 Maintaining cleanliness and reducing contamination in bathrooms, especially in healthcare settings, has long been a challenge.
 Aerosols generated during toilet flushing are known to carry viral and bacterial pathogens, posing a risk of disease transmission.
 Manual cleaning after each use is impractical, highlighting the need for automated solutions.
-A recent study, Evaluation of an Automated Far Ultraviolet-C Light Technology for Decontamination of Surfaces and Aerosolized Viruses in Bathrooms, evaluates efficacy the of Far-UVC in a hospital bathroom.
+A recent study, Evaluation of an Automated Far Ultraviolet-C Light Technology for Decontamination of Surfaces and Aerosolized Viruses in Bathrooms, evaluates the efficacy of Far-UVC in a hospital bathroom.

 Key Findings: Far-UVC Reduces Pathogens Causing HAIs